WHAT YOU SHOULD KNOW:

 - Blood tests: You may need blood taken to check for anemia (low amount of red blood cells).

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of the organs and blood vessels in your abdomen.
 The pictures may show problems that could cause bleeding.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - IV: You may need an IV if you are dehydrated and need extra liquids.